hotrodorm/hotrod/hotrod-project/docs/docs-5/config/database-support/oracle.md

 # Oracle Dialect

-The Oracle Dialect defines Static Dialect Rules and Runtime Dialect Rules to decide the app types for the most common database column types when data is retrived from the database in SELECT queries.
+The Oracle Dialect defines Static Dialect Rules and Runtime Dialect Rules to decide the app types for the most common database column types when data is retrieved from the database using SELECT queries.

 These built-in rules are enabled by default and do not require any custom configuration to work.
 They can be used as a convenient initial default mechanism to decide the app column types, especially when setting up a project or when building a quick prototype.